The onset of the cold weather brings about a change for us all, as we dig out our jumpers and wrap up warm, bracing ourselves for the day ahead.

 It is, of course, important that you gradually increase the duration of the walks and don’t give up altogether, and this can have negative consequences on the health of your dog.

 In order to prevent any harm, we’d always advise keeping a close eye on your dog and take note of any difficulties that they’re having.

-You’ll get used to your dog’s reaction to the cold and, if it changes suddenly, soon learn what’s normal and what suggests that there’s something wrong.
+You’ll get used to your dog’s reaction to the cold and, if it changes suddenly, you’ll soon learn what’s normal and what suggests that there’s something wrong.

 By knowing what they do and don’t like you’ll soon be able to pick up on any issues and act accordingly.